Purpzie/factorio-mod-template/README.md

 # Factorio Mod Template
 This is based off of [Raiguard's](https://github.com/raiguard) mod template.
-Replace `modname` in all files, then modify `src/info.json` accordingly.
+Replace `modname` in all files.

 Feel free to use it if you like, but be sure to modify or replace `LICENSE` *and* `src/LICENSE` to use your name.
-Also, modify `info.json` to use you as the author & contact.
+Also, make sure to change `src/info.json`.
 If you didn't install Factorio through Steam, you'll also need to modify `launch.json` to include the correct path to `factorio.exe`.

 The below section is a part of this template.